-Defence and security contractors need an initial reference to understand the basics of what it will take to complete a deal for a defence and security procurement in various jurisdictions.
-To this end, we present the third annual edition of Getting the Deal Through – Defence & Security Procurement.
+To this end, we are pleased to present the fourth annual edition of Getting the Deal Through – Defence & Security Procurement.